oncody/civ-board-game-2010/README.md

 ### City Management Phase
 At any point during their City Management Phase, a player may choose to spend some or all of their culture tokens to advance their culture level marker up the culture track on the market Board.
 A player can advance any number of times on the culture track in a turn.
 If they land on a normal square, they draw a card, respecting hand limits.
 If they land on a star, then they draw a great person and if they are playing with great person cards, then they draw a great person card and a matching great person tile.
+* If a player exceeds their culture hand size, then they must immediately discard down to their hand size before any culture event cards may be played
+* Starting culture hand size is 2

 You cannot build a Building or a Wonder, or place a Great Person Marker, on a square where stands an enemy figure.